socialray/makahiki-ktuh/doc/installation-makahiki-local.rst

 6. Setup environment variables
 ------------------------------

-Makahiki requires two environment variables: DATABASE_URL and MAKAHIKI_ADMIN_INFO.
+At a minimum, Makahiki requires two environment variables: DATABASE_URL and MAKAHIKI_ADMIN_INFO.

 In Unix, these environment variables can be defined this way::